Metro Atlanta health systems release joint statement as demand for COVID-19 testing, treatment increases -

 Officials said that collectively, these health care systems have experienced 100 to 200 percent increases in COVID-19 hospitalizations in the span of eight days and the majority of inpatients are unvaccinated.

-The healthcare systems are asking the public to avoid going to an emergency room or hospital to get tested for COVID-19 as at-home tests remain scarce and long lines for drive-thru testing continues.
+The healthcare systems are asking the public to avoid going to an emergency room or hospital to get tested for COVID-19 as at-home tests remain scarce and long lines for drive-through testing continues.

 “Emergency room activity has increased significantly for both emergent and non-emergent situations, including those seeking COVID-19 testing without the need for further care or treatment,” the statement reads.
 “To keep emergency rooms available to individuals who have the most critical health needs, individuals should obtain care at the most appropriate medical facility for their condition and seek COVID-19 testing at primary care locations, public health and mass testing sites or use at-home testing kits.”

-The Centers for Disease Control and Prevention (CDC) recommends that those who are sick and do not have access to testing for COVID-19 should stay home and isolate themselves from others if possible.
-A mask should be worn around the nose and face area if going out in public, states the CDC.
+The Centers for Disease Control and Prevention (CDC) recommends that those who are sick and do not have access to testing for COVID-19 stay home and isolate themselves from others, if possible.
+A mask should be worn around the nose and face area by those going out in public, states the CDC.

 During this new wave of positive COVID-19 cases, officials with these health care systems said they need the public’s help to better manage emergency room diversions and minimize serious illness and hospitalizations.
 They are collectively asking the public to do the following: